MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_elements.rst

 Elements
 --------

 Some elements define new attributes or override the default values provided by the *root object* :var:`element`.
-The following subsections describe the elements supported by \MAD.
+The following subsections describe the elements supported by MAD-NG.

 SBend
 """""